argo-rest/any-promise-es6/README.md

 [AnyPromise](https://github.com/argo-rest/any-promise) adapter for
 ES6.

-It is a somewhat tautological implementation, that just exposes ES6 Promises as-is.
+It is a somewhat tautological implementation that just exposes ES6 Promises as-is.

 ## Usage